dragthor/dragthor.github.com/_posts/2016-05-11-zurb-foundation-6-pricing-table.markdown

 description: "How to make a Zurb Foundation 6 pricing table.
 They were removed from Zurb Foundation 5."
 image: http://abe90238e3b628565257-c47b312812e6878374960f5d0b7661c9.r73.cf1.rackcdn.com/zurb6-pricing-table.PNG
 ---
 Zurb Foundation 6 no longer includes a pricing table component.
 No problem.
-Let's put one in as these are great for marketing landing pages, signups, and product or subscription comparisons.
-Both Zurb 5 and Zurb 6 utilize Sass, however the variables have either changed, were made obsolete, or flat-out no longer make sense.
-After following the steps below, you will end up with a Zurb 6 pricing table looking like this:
+Let's put one in because these are great for marketing landing pages, product signups, and subscription or product comparisons.
+Unfortunately, I saw a few people on the interwebs indicate Zurb 6's lack of pricing tables a show stopper; preventing moving from Zurb 5.
+At the end of day, regardless of version, Zurb is still CSS, HTML, and Javascript.
+Both Zurb 5 and Zurb 6 utilize [Sass](http://sass-lang.com/), however some Scss variables have either changed, were made obsolete, or flat-out no longer make sense.
+After following the steps below, you will end up with a Zurb 6 responsive pricing table (looking just like a Zurb 5 pricing table):

 ![alt text]({{ page.image }} "Zurb 6 Pricing Table")